 Our Greatest Fear

-Humanity’s greatest fear is not the unknown—it’s the certainty of death.
+Humanity’s greatest fear is not the unknown, it’s the certainty of death.
+And we’ve been coping with it artistically since time immemorial.

 As the world becomes increasingly secular, traditional religious rituals seem to offer less and less comfort, even though it turns out people are just about as anxious as ever about their own mortality.